FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 *+proj=eck4 +lon\_0=-96.0 +x\_0=0 +y\_0=0 +datum=WGS84 +units=m +no\_defs*

 16. In the “Name” box, enter USA\_Eckert\_IV.
 This will serve as a name of our new Custom CRS.
 17. Click OK.

 Our custom CRS is now added to QGIS Desktop for us to use.
-Let’s choose our USA\_Eckert\_IV projection to see how it projects our map.
+We can then choose our USA\_Eckert\_IV projection to see how it projects our map.

 18. Open the Project Properties, select the CRS tab.
 19. In the ‘Coordinate reference systems of the world’ list, scroll all the way to the bottom until you see ![Coordinate reference systems of the world](figures/Coordinate_reference_systems_of_the_world.png "Coordinate reference systems of the world")

 20. Expand the User Defined Coordinate Systems entry.